Brooklyn Letters IconBrooklyn Letters

 3. Taking a series of standardized tests to compare the child’s speech, language, and overall communication with expected levels for his or her age.

-A developmental language disorder is a lifelong condition that cannot be permanently cured.
-But with the help of a speech-language pathologist, the child can learn strategies and techniques to help manage the condition.
+A developmental language disorder is a lifelong condition that cannot be cured.
+However, with the help of a speech-language pathologist, a child can learn strategies and techniques to manage the condition.

 After a child is diagnosed with a DLD, the SLP will conduct further analysis and observations before creating an individualized program.
 The methods and strategies can vary from child to child, depending on their strengths and weaknesses.
-Eliciting, modeling, and scaffolding target linguistic features through specific modalities, e.g. expressive, listeningreading, writing, is how a licensed language therapist/pathologist models, teaches, and reinforces aspects of language that need addressing, such as sounds, vocabulary, grammatical structures, and social use.
+Eliciting, modeling, and scaffolding target linguistic features through specific modalities, e.g., expressive, listening, reading, and writing, is how a licensed language therapist/pathologist models, teaches and reinforces aspects of language that need addressing, such as sounds, vocabulary, grammatical structures, and social use.
+To support language growth and literacy skills, tools like Membean, Flocabulary, InferCabulary, Scribo, and ReadWorks offer engaging, tailored approaches that strengthen vocabulary and writing through interactive videos, personalized exercises, AI feedback, and visual learning aids for K-12 students.

-In younger children, therapy is typically interwoven into natural communication, such as conversation and play!
-For older children, interventions are typically embedded in the school curriculum or within literacy activities.
-It is also essential to have parents and teachers involved in the process, as learning must happen outside of the language therapists’ sessions!
+In younger children, language interventions and language therapy are typically interwoven into natural communication, such as conversation and play.
+For older children, language interventions are typically embedded in the school curriculum or within literacy activities.
+It is also essential to have parents and teachers involved in the process, as learning must happen outside of the language therapists’ sessions.
+Progress depends on meeting consistent treatment goals.
 Read about the validity of an online oral narrative task (2023 study).
 The assessment task was developed to monitor children’s oral language progress in their first year at school as part of the Better Start Literacy Approach for early literacy teaching.

-Listen to this podcast by Dorothy Bishop, Professor of Developmental Neuropsychology, about developmental language disorder (history, advocacy, terminology, co-morbidities, and so much more!)
+Listen to this podcast Dorothy Bishop, Professor of Developmental Neuropsychology, about developmental language disorder (history, advocacy, terminology, co-morbidities, and so much more!), including its impact on multilingual children, and the challenges of communication difficulties in diverse language environments.

 Check out our rates here!Check out our rates here!

-MEET OUR QUEENS, NY SPEECH LANGUAGE THERAPISTS AND PATHOLOGISTS WHO TRAVEL TO YOUR HOME
+MEET QUEENS LETTERS SPEECH AND LANGUAGE THERAPISTS AND PATHOLOGISTS WHO TRAVEL TO YOUR HOME

 Michelle 1